-(II) The fundamentals of inverse problem theory as applied to geophysical investigation are studied.
-Students explore the fundamental concepts of inversion in a Bayesian framework as well as practical methods for solving discrete inverse problems.
-Topics studied include Monte Carlo methods, optimization criteria, convex optimization methods, and error and resolution analysis.
+(I) A study of the fundamentals of inverse problem theory as applied to geophysics.
+The inversion technology has applicability in all fields of geophysical application, regardless of the physics employed, as well as in non-geophysical data analysis.
+The course covers fundamental concepts of inversion in the probabilistic and deterministic frameworks, as well as practical methods for solving discrete inverse problems.
+Topics studied include model discretization, Bayesian inversion, optimization criteria and methods, regularization techniques, error and resolution analysis.
 Weekly homework assignments addressing either theoretical or numerical problems through programming assignments illustrate the concepts discussed in class.
-Prerequisites: MATH213, MATH225, GPGN404 and MATH348 or PHGN311.
-Knowledge of a programming language is assumed.
-3 hours lecture, 3 semester hours.
+Knowledge of the Python programming language is assumed.
+Prerequisites: GPGN229, MATH332, GPGN335, CSCI250.
+Co-requisite: GPGN435.
+3 hours lecture; 3 semester hours.

 GPGN411.
-ADVANCED GRAVITY AND MAGNETIC METHODS.
-4.0 Semester Hrs.
+GRAVITY AND MAGNETIC METHODS.
+3.0 Semester Hrs.
+Equivalent with GPGN414,

 (I) Instrumentation for land surface, borehole, sea floor, sea surface, and airborne operations.
 Reduction of observed gravity and magnetic values.
 Theory of potential field effects of geologic distributions.
 Methods and limitations of interpretation.
-Prerequisites: GPGN304.
-3 hours lecture; 3 hours lab; 4 semester hours.
+Prerequisite: GPGN314.
+3 hours lecture; 3 semester hours.